 In man, the moon drives his mechanical aspects like a pendulum moving the gears of a clock.
 The degree to which one’s actions are driven by the moon is proportional to one’s level of reactivity and non-being.
 For people incapable of moving themselves through life by nobler spiritual impulses, the moon provides a propulsive force.
 Without this force, mechanical individuals would be passive as puppets without a puppeteer.

-The moon is therefore an important factor in driving our mechanical actions.
-As long as its influence is limited to such effects, the moon is doings its job properly.
+The moon is, therefore, an important factor in driving our mechanical actions.
+As long as its influence is limited to such effects, the moon is doing its job properly.
 Ouspensky warned, however, that if lunar influences trespassed into one’s emotional and mental aspects, then emotional and mental imbalances would occur.
 How can the moon affect our emotional and intellectual centers?
 By the very fact that these lower centers have their own mechanical aspects.

 Ouspensky was asked whether there was any truth to the connection between full moons and lunacy.
 He said there was none and that lunar phases are irrelevant because the moon is always around earth exerting virtually the same pull regardless of its phase.
 That much is true, however as I shall explain later, it is the alignment between earth, sun, and moon that colors the lunar influence, therefore lunar phases do correlate with cycles of mental and emotional stability and instability.

-In his epic work Gnosis, Boris Mouravieff formulated an esoteric system for spiritual evolution founded upon the inner traditions of Eastern Orthodoxy.
+In his epic work By Boris Mouravieff Gnosis, Exoteric Cycle: Study and Commentaries on the Esoteric Tradition of Eastern Orthodoxy (Vol 1 (1st First Edition) [Paperback] , Boris Mouravieff formulated an esoteric system for spiritual evolution founded upon the inner traditions of Eastern Orthodoxy.
 Though sharing a common basis with Fourth Way, what Mouravieff detailed is comparatively more complete, accurate, and systematic.
 Here is an excerpt from Gnosis summarizing what is necessary to transcend the lunar influence:

 As a cell of organic life on Earth, man plays a part in the development of the Ray of Creation.
 The vivification of the Moon, that cosmic foetus, is one aspect of this development.
 This requires considerable quantities of energy, which is produced in particular by the human part of organic life.
 Illusion, which plays such an important role in the waking consciousness of man, was introduced into that state so that he would accept this aspect of the cosmic work, participating in it without rebellion.